 Stop 1: Pisac

-2. Urubamba for lunch and an Inca Cola (!!)
+Stop 2: Urubama for lunch and an Inca Cola

-The lunch we had was definitely a tourist trap and they served us a buffet in Urumbamba, but we didn’t mind because we got to try a lot of the local grub like Lomo Saltado, chicha morada (purple drink) and Inca Cola.
+The lunch we had was definitely a tourist trap, and they served us a buffet in Urubamba, but we didn’t mind because we got to try a lot of the local grub like Lomo Saltado, Chicha Morada (purple drink) and Inca Cola.

 Stop 3: Ollantaytambo